Every online business needs to know how to run a marketing campaign.

 Before you put your marketing campaign in place, you need to setup a basic funnel that will manage the new traffic you will be sending to your website.
 If you launch your campaign without a funnel in place, you will fail to turn that new traffic into customers, which could be a huge waste of time and money.

-Read more: How to Develop a Marketing Funnel
+Read more: How to Promote Your Marketing Campaign

 3. Create a thoughtfully designed landing page

 Landing pages are the central hub for most marketing campaigns.
 They are the places on the web where users learn about and respond to offers.
 They are useful tools to encourage users to submit their email addresses and other contact information.

 A landing page requires careful design.
 It needs to include some essential elements, like a compelling headline, easy to understand information, a quick and simple form, and clever copy that conveys the benefits of the offer to the user immediately.

 Fortunately, creating a landing page is simple.
 You can follow some best practices to design your own or use one of several landing page tools.
 These tools allow you to create high-converting pages in seconds without writing any code.